PrefectHQ/prefect/docs/tutorial/work-pools.md

     )
 ```

-This will build an image with the tag `<region>-docker.pkg.dev/<project>/<repository-name>/my-image:latest` and push it to the repository.
+Running this script will build a Docker image with the tag `<region>-docker.pkg.dev/<project>/<repository-name>/my-image:latest` and push it to your repository.

+!!! tip
+    Make sure you have Docker running locally before running this script.

 Note that you only need to include an object of the `DeploymentImage` class with the argument `platform="linux/amd64` if you're building your image on a machine with an ARM-based processor.
 Otherwise, you could just pass `image="my-image:latest"` to `deploy`.